christianlevesque/christianlevesque.net/blog/backend/wordpress-hosting/installing-and-configuring-mysql.md

 category: wordpress_hosting
 date: 2020-10-04
 headerImage: /images/backend/wordpress-hosting/mysql-logo.png
+blurb: Getting MySQL installed and linked to your WordPress installation
 ---

 MySQL is a free and open-source database server.
 It’s the most popular database system in use with PHP and it’s the only database that works with WordPress (MariaDB is a fork of MySQL; they are generally interchangeable and contain most of the same source code), so we will be installing MySQL since that’s most likely what you need.